mongodb-developer/SocialStats/README.md

 ## Project Goals

 1. Allow members of our DevRel team to view Twitter statistics individually and in aggregate
-1. Demonstrate how to test and build CI/CD (Continuous Integration/Continuous Delivery) Pipelines for serverless applications built on MongoDB Stitch
+1. Demonstrate how to test and build CI/CD (Continuous Integration/Continuous Delivery) Pipelines for serverless applications built on MongoDB Realm

 ## Demo of App and CI/CD Pipeline